Founders and Operators

 In 2003, Stephen founded the Sustainable Solutions Caravan, a mission-driven, nonprofit organization promoting sustainable living through the use of alternative fuels.
 Caravaning through Central America, Brooks and his team touched millions of lives through personal contact, front-page newspaper articles and countless international news programs.

 In 2006, Stephen envisioned and co-founded Kopali Communities, an ultra ecological developer and builder of planned communities in Costa Rica.
-The first project, La Ecovilla, is a 45-acre community featuring a slow sand filtered water supply system, "Living Systems" waste disposal, alternative energies and permaculture and organic food supplies.
-With over half the community filled, it represents already 14 countries!
+The first project, La Ecovilla, is a 45-acre community featuring a slow sand filtered water supply system, "Living Systems" waste disposal, alternative energies, and permaculture and organic food supplies.
+With over half the community filled, already it represents 14 countries!

-In 2007 Stephen also founded the Tacotal Eco-Village, a Permaculture based community of 33 families, homesteading their way to a more sustainable future.
+In 2007, Stephen also founded the Tacotal Eco-Village, a permaculture based community of 33 families, homesteading their way to a more sustainable future.
 The inhabitants feature artists, healers, builders, activists and farmers from 5 different countries.

 Stephen's passion lies in seeking more sustainable ways to live our daily lives without compromising quality of life.
-He is also passionate about cooking and eating unusual and exotic foods and he specializes in tropical fruit trees.
+He is also passionate about cooking and eating unusual and exotic foods, and he specializes in tropical fruit trees.

 Sarah Wu is the current Educational Director and On-Site Manager of the Punta Mona Center for Regenerative Design & Botanical Studies.
 She leads projects and workshops in herbal medicine, tropical Deep Ecology, field-to-the-plate holistic nutrition, women's retreats and permaculture.
 A dedicated permaculturist, Sarah coordinates and is the adjunct teacher for the Permaculture Design Courses held bi-annually at Punta Mona.